hamzaali00/COVID-19_Risk_Assessment/README.md

 - 1501-280,000 = Highesk risk

 #### Current Accuracy Score
-71.5% balanced accuracy score using complete dataset
+71.5% balanced accuracy score using complete dataset.

+High precision corresponds to a low rate of false positives, while high recall corresponds to a low rate of false negatives.
+The precision score for the whole dataset was .12 for the highest risk group, .88 for the medium risk group, and .99 for the low risk group.
+The recall for the whole dataset was .62 for the highest risk group, .57 for the medium risk group, and .90 for the low risk group.